sarailoo/wpmudev-plugin-test/README.md

 `phpunit --filter Scan_Posts_Test`

 ## Customizing Post Types for Scan
-You can change the post types that are scanned by the plugin by using the `wpmudev_scan_post_types filter`.
+You can change the post types that are scanned by the plugin by using the `wpmudev_scan_post_types` filter.
 By default, the plugin scans post and page post types.
 Here is an example of how to add a custom post type to the filter:
 ```
 add_filter( 'wpmudev_scan_post_types', function( $post_types ) {
     $post_types[] = 'custom_post_type';